pyveci/racker/doc/backlog.rst

       From docker.io, ghcr.io, registry.access.redhat.com
 - [o] Improve error messages, see "Compatibility" section

-  - postroj run -it --rm debian-stretch hostnamectl
+  - racker run -it --rm debian-stretch hostnamectl
-  - postroj run -it --rm debian-stretch /bin/hostnamectl
+  - racker run -it --rm debian-stretch /bin/hostnamectl
-  - postroj run -it --rm debian-stretch /usr/bin/hostnamectl
+  - racker run -it --rm debian-stretch /usr/bin/hostnamectl
 - [o] Wait for container to properly shut down before moving on.
       Q: When running ``postroj selftest``, why is there more output from containers shutting down, while the program is finished already?